deeprave/envex/README.md

 ## Overview

-This module provides a convenient interface for handling the environment, and therefore configuration of any application using 12factor.net principals removing many environment-specific variables and security sensitive information from application code.
+This module provides a convenient interface for handling the environment, and therefore configuration of any application using 12factor.net principals removing many environment-specific variables and security-sensitive information from application code.

 An `Env` instance delivers a lot of functionality by providing a type-smart front-end to `os.environ`, providing a superset of `os.environ` functionality, including setting default values.

+`envex` supports AES-256 encrypted environment files, and if enabled by using the `decrypt=True` argument and providing the decryption password searches for `.env.enc` files first but falls back to `.env`.
+This avoids having plain text files on the filesystem that contain sensitive information.
+The provided `env_crypto` utility allows conversion between encrypted and non-encrypted formats.

-From version 2.0, this module also supports transparently fetching values from Hashicorp vault, which reduces the need to store secrets in plain text on the filesystem.
+Alternatively, `envex` handles transparently fetching values from Hashicorp vault, reducing the need to store secrets in plain text on the filesystem and depending on the environment may present a more convenient way of managing application secrets.
-This functionality is optional, activated automatically when the `hvac` module is installed, and connection and authentication to Vault succeed.
+Hashicorp vault functionality is optional, activated automatically when the `hvac` module is installed into the active virtual environment, and connection and authentication to Vault succeed.
-Only get (no set) operations to Vault are supported.
 Values fetched from Vault are cached by default to reduce the overhead of the api call.
-If this is of concern to security, caching can be disabled using the `enable_cache=False` parameter to Env.
+If this is of concern to security, caching can be disabled using the`enable_cache=False` parameter to Env.

-This module provides some features not supported by other dotenv handlers (python-dotenv, etc.) including recursive expansion of template variables, which can be very useful for DRY.
+This module provides man y features not supported by other dotenv handlers (python-dotenv, etc.) including recursive expansion of template variables, supporting the don't-repeat-yourself (DRY) principle.

 ```python
 from envex import env